Donate Sign Up for The Gist

 [email protected]

-Dieatra taught World History, U.S. History, U.S. Government, Economics and AP U.S. History for several years and served as the Graduation Coach.
-She also served as Social Studies Instructional Coach and supported both school and district level initiatives.
+Dieatra taught World History, U.S. History, U.S. Government, Economics and AP U.S. History for several years and served as the graduation coach.
+She also served as an instructional coach and supported both school and district level initiatives.
 Additionally, she served as a summer instructor for history classes for the Upward Bound Program at Troy University and as an adjunct professor for Troy University’s College of Education.

 Dieatra received both her Bachelor’s Degree of Science and Master’s Degree of Science in Social Science Education from Troy University, and a Master’s Degree of Science in Instructional Leadership from Jacksonville State University.
 She has facilitated several professional development workshops and developed curriculum on the local, state, and national level.